 Dance (or, Just a Whole Lot of The Nutcracker)

 George Balanchine’s The Nutcracker

 The ultimate classic.
 From the Tchaikovsky score to the fantastical journey to the Land of Sweets and back, this ballet never really changes, and never really has to.
-Come early for a pre-show picture with the Mouse King to really make your holiday season complete — or book Tea with the Sugar Plum Fairy on December 18th for some extra sweetness.
+Come early for a pre-show picture with the Mouse King to really make your holiday season complete — or book Tea with the Sugar Plum Fairy on December 16th and 17th for some extra sweetness.

 The Lady Hoofers’ all-tap adaptation of the holiday classic includes music by both Tchaikovsky and Duke Ellington, and transports audiences to Paris, where “an infestation of rats has thrown the city into chaos.”
 The family-friendly performance is a lively 90 minutes, and lots of fun.